damonlynch/showinfilemanager/README.md

 This package makes opinionated choices about the most sensible choice of file manager:
 1. A file manager is "valid" if and only if this package recognizes it, e.g. `nautilus`, `explorer.exe`.
 2. If the user's choice of file manager is valid, that file manager is used.
-3. If the user's choice of file manager is invalid or could not be determined, the stock file manager is used.
+3. If the user's choice of file manager is invalid or could not be determined, the desktop or OS's stock file manager is used.

 ### Get the operating system's stock file manager